cardboard-iguana/cardboard-iguana.com/notes/xss-attacks.md

 Note that `<script/>` tags inserted by setting an element’s `innerHTML` are *not* executed, however!

+## Defense

+The key to defending against XSS is really to get your encoding right.
+User-generated code that’s passed off to JavaScript needs to be JavaScript-escaped first.
+User-generated code that’s written into the DOM needs to be HTML-escaped first.
+Know what the context is of your data, and escape/unescape appropriately when writing data from one context to another!

 ## References

 * [TryHackMe: Complete Beginner](tryhackme-complete-beginner.md)